 Thursday, January 10, 2019 | 7:30 pm at the Imperial Ballroom at Beaver Run Resort

-As has become celebrated tradition, the Calibration Dinner will open our 19th Anniversary weekend and welcome our guests to Breckenridge.
+As has become celebrated tradition, the Calibration Dinner opened our 19th Anniversary weekend and welcomed our guests to Breckenridge.

 Adam Avery and Sam Calagione created the first Big Beers, Belgians & Barleywines dinner in 2005, and shortly after the Calibration Dinner was established as an annual feature.
 Avery Brewing Co. and Dogfish Head Craft Brewery continue to anchor the festival on Thursday night, and the Big Beers Festival is pleased to continue this tradition.